Coastal Plain League (Class D)

 The Coastal Plain League was a Minor league baseball affiliated circuit which, except for the war years (1942–1945), operated in North Carolina between 1937 and 1952.
 It was classified as a "D" league.
 It grew out of a semi-pro league that operated from 1935 to 1936 under the same Coastal Plain League name.
-Today, the summer collegiate baseball league has adopted the Coastal Plain League moniker.
+Today, the summer collegiate baseball league has revived the Coastal Plain League name.